“Not all who wander are lost.” -J.R.R. Tolkien

 Before you call your travel professional

-—What do you want to do or what do you want to see on your trip?
+—Do you have anything specific that you want to do or see on your trip?

 Why should you consider seeking out the help of a Travel Agent?